Paul Tichelaar

-Paul ("Tish") Tichelaar (born November 13, 1982 in Edmonton, Alberta) was a member of the 2006 Canadian National Triathlon team for Olympic distance triathlon.
+Paul ("Tish") Tichelaar (born November 13, 1982) was a member of the 2006 Canadian National Triathlon team for Olympic distance triathlon.
 He has competed in events such as the 2006 Commonwealth Games, the 2005 and 2006 World Triathlon Championships and many ITU World Cup races.
-In 2006 he won the U-23 national Championship race in Kelowna, British Columbia and the Pan American Cup race in Caledon, Ontario.
+In 2006 he won the U-23 national Championship race in Kelowna, British Columbia, and the Pan American Cup race in Caledon, Ontario.
 He completed his degree in electrical engineering from the University of Alberta in 2005.

 In June 2008, Tichelaar was named to the 2008 Summer Olympics team.